 liberally sprinkle sanding sugar over the tops of the cookie tops.
 Use the flat bottom of a drinking glass to press the sugar crystals into the cookie tops so they stay in place during baking.
 Place both sheets of cookies back in the freezer for 20 minutes.

 Remove both cookies sheets from the freezer.
 Carefully place the top cookie pieces onto the bottom pieces, creating a cookie sandwich with marmalade in the middle.
 Lightly press down to ensure the top cookie is secure.
-Reduce oven heat to 350F and bake for 22 minutes, rotating the cookie sheet halfway through the baking duration.
+Reduce oven heat to 350F (177C) and bake for 22 minutes, rotating the cookie sheet halfway through the baking duration.
 Allow the cookies to cool on the sheets for about 15 minutes before transferring them to wire racks to cool.
-The amount of cookies this recipe makes depends on the size of your cookie molds but it’s in the neighborhood of 20 cookies.
-Store Vegan Gingerbread Marmalade Linzer Cookies in an air-tight container at room temperature for up to one week or in the freezer for up to three months.
+Store in an air-tight container at room temperature for up to one week or in the freezer for up to three months.
+Depending on the size of your cookie cutters, this recipe makes about 20 Vegan Gingerbread Marmalade Sandwich Cookies.